tomjoht/documentation-theme-jekyll/doc_help_api.md

 The `{url}` is where your tooltips.json file is.
 The `each` method looks through all the JSON content to find the item whose `page.id` is equal to `basketball`.
 It then looks for an element on the page named `#basketball` and adds a `data-content` attribute to that element.

-{{warning}}<b>Note:</b> Make sure your JSON file is valid.
+{{site.data.alerts.warning}}<b>Note:</b> Make sure your JSON file is valid.
 Otherwise, this method won't work.
 I use the <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en">JSON Formatter extension for Chrome</a>.
 When I go to the tooltips.json page in my browser, the JSON content &mdash; if valid &mdash; is nicely formatted (and includes some color coding).
 If the file isn't valid, it's not formatted and there isn't any color.
 You can also check the JSON formatting using <a href="http://jsonformatter.curiousconcept.com/">JSON Formatter and Validator</a>.
 If your JSON file isn't valid, identify the problem area using the validator and troubleshoot the file causing issues.
-It's usually due to some code that isn't escaping correctly. {{end}}
+It's usually due to some code that isn't escaping correctly. {{site.data.alerts.end}}

 Why `data-content`?
 Well, in this case, I'm using [Bootstrap popovers](http://getbootstrap.com/javascript/#popovers) to display the tooltip content.
 The `data-content` attribute is how Bootstrap injects popovers.